Dennis Morgan: Semi-retirement

 By 1956, he had retired from films but still made occasional appearances on television, such as the role of Chad Hamilton in the 1962 episode "Source of Information" of the short-lived NBC newspaper drama series, Saints and Sinners.
 In 1963, he portrayed Dr. Clay Maitland in "The Old Man and the City" on NBC's The Dick Powell Theater.
 He performed with the Milwaukee Symphony and on the summer stage circuit.

 He returned to films with Rogue's Gallery (1967).

 In 1968, he was cast as Dennis Roberts in the episode "Bye, Bye, Doctor" of the CBS sitcom, Petticoat Junction, and he played a cameo as a Hollywood tour guide in the all-star comedy Won Ton Ton, the Dog Who Saved Hollywood in 1976.
 His final screen performance was on March 1, 1980, as Steve Brian in the episode "Another Time, Another Place/Doctor Who/Gopher's Engagement" of ABC's The Love Boat.

 Personal life

 Morgan married Lillian Vedder in Marshfield, Wisconsin, on September 7, 1933.
 The couple had three children: Stanley Morner Jr., Krista Kennedy, and Jim Morner.
 After his retirement as an actor in the late 1960s, Morgan became a rancher in Madera County, California.

-On January 21, 1983, Morgan and his wife Lillian were critically injured in a car crash.
+On January 21, 1983, Morgan and his wife Lillian were seriously injured in a car crash.
 The station wagon they were driving in drifted off Interstate 580 southwest of Tracy, California, went over a 50-foot embankment and burst into flames.
-The couple were pulled from the wreckage by passers-by; they suffered critical injuries and recovered in a nearby hospital.
+The couple were pulled from the wreckage by passers-by; they suffered severe injuries and recovered in a nearby hospital.

 Morgan was a staunch Republican and a member of the Sierra Vista Presbyterian Church in Oakhurst, California.